isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2014-11-14-SAC-launched-a-New-Accreditation-Programme-on-End-of-Life-ICT-Equipment-(EIMS)-Certification.md

 ---
-layout: post
-title:  "SAC launched a New Accreditation Programme on End-of-Life ICT Equipment (EIMS) Certification"
+title: 'SAC launched a New Accreditation Programme on End-of-Life ICT Equipment (EIMS) Certification'
-date:   2014-11-14
+date: 2014-11-14T00:00:00.000Z
 permalink: /newsroom/news-releases/SAC-launched-a-New-Accreditation-Programme-on-End-of-Life-ICT-Equipment-(EIMS)-Certification

 ---

 The Singapore Accreditation Council (SAC) has launched a new accreditation programme for End-Of-Life ICT Equipment Management System ( EIMS) Certification on 12 November 2014 during the Electronics Recycling Asia event.